LauraBigoni/LauraBigoni/README.md

 📍 *Based in:* Arezzo, Tuscany
 📫 *How to reach me:* laurabigoni.92@gmail.com
-⚡*Fun facts:* I love to: travel, music, videogames and aesthetics
+⚡*Fun facts:* I love to travel, listening to music, playing videogames, coding and everything that's aesthetic

 ---